-The five-seat 3008 sits between the 2008 and 5008 in Peugeot’s SUV range and is one of the most convincing all-round packages in a highly competitive segment.
+A mid-sized family SUV, the 3008 sits between the 2008 and 5008 in Peugeot’s range.
+Boasting smooth, efficient engines and a cutting-edge cabin, it’s one of the most well-rounded packages in a highly competitive segment.

 Launched in 2016, the current 3008 improved on its chubby first-generation predecessor in just about every department, with eye-catching SUV styling and a smart, tech-laden interior.
 Rivals include the Nissan Qashqai, Renault Kadjar, Skoda Karoq and Hyundai Tucson.
 That it can hold its own in such a crowded segment speaks volumes about the all-round qualities of the 3008.